Chase1242/WightwaterPort/Waterdeep Info/Chapter 1 - A Friend in Need.md

 ![[Zhentarim Hideout Image.png]]

 ### Z1.
 Main Room
-The Black Network's main business is recruiting, training, and equipping sellswords.
-Crates packed with weapons, rations, boots, black uniforms, and other gear fill the warehouse.
+==The Black Network's main business is recruiting, training, and equipping sells words.
+Crates packed with weapons, rations, boots, black uniforms, and other gear fill the warehouse. ==

 When the characters try to enter, determine if the four kenku inside are aware of their presence before reading the boxed text.